yang70/sea-c41-ruby/README.md

 ## Grading Policy

 Code Fellows courses are ultimately graded on a complete/incomplete system.
 80% of available points are required to complete the course.
-Individual assignments are usually graded out of 10 points.
-No points are taken off for late submissions, but be very wary of falling behind!
-Catching up in a timely manner is quite difficult.

 Co-working and Q+A class time will allow for many interactive feedback opportunities for you.
 Take advantage of feedback and the one-on-one, in-person time for code reviews by instructors, TAs, and your peers.